hackclub/some-assembly-required/README.md

 One unit of data, which is just a single 1 or 0, is called a **bit**.

-The smallest collection of bits we refer to is called a **byte*.
+The smallest collection of bits is called a **byte**.
+Have you heard of kilobytes (KB) or megabytes (MB)?
+Or the ever popular gigabyte (GB)?
+Same bytes we're talking about here, just more of them!

 A byte is made up of **8 bits**.
 Due to this, 8 is a magic number around here - _everything_ ends up being divisible by 8.

+#### Bytes & ASCII

 Why 8?
 Well, when we're representing a single character (like "a"), it takes 8 bits to represent that character in data.
 That's because each letter is represented by a number, that we can then map to a character when we need to.
 Have you heard of the [ASCII table](https://www.asciitable.com/)?
 That table shows each character mapped to its coordinating number!